ablab/IsoQuant/README.md

 ### Hidden options
 Options below are shown only with `--full_help` option.
-We recommend to not modify these options unless you clearly aware of their effect.
+We recommend to not modify these options unless you are clearly aware of their effect.

 `--no_secondary`
     Ignore secondary alignments.